barbecuesteve/api-governance/governance-framework.md

 </pre>

 * **API Registry**: Source of truth for APIs, versions, documentation, ownership, and consumers
-  * **API Catalog** — Stores each API's business purpose, technical specs (OpenAPI/GraphQL schemas), and lifecycle state.
+  * **API Catalog** — Stores each API's business purpose, technical specs (OpenAPI, GraphQL, or AsyncAPI specifications), and lifecycle state.
 One place to discover what exists.
   * **Version Management** — Tracks all versions with compatibility status, release notes, and migration guides.
 Shows which versions are current, deprecated, or scheduled for retirement.
   * **Ownership Records** — Lists who owns each API: primary and secondary contacts, team, on-call rotation, escalation paths.
 Clear accountability for support, features, and incidents.
   * **Documentation Hub** — Hosts getting started guides, authentication instructions, endpoint references, code samples, and integration patterns.
 Good documentation increases adoption and reduces support.